theodorelimx/Wise-SQL-test/README.md

 ## Files

-- `README.md` — this file
+- `README` — this file
-- `analysis.sql` — six queries corresponding to the six steps above, each with a commented header explaining what it answers and what to look for
+- `SQL Query` — six queries corresponding to the six steps above, each with a commented header explaining what it answers and what to look for

 ## How to run